aws-samples/modern-website-tooling-with-amplify/README.md

 Read the blog post for a detailed walk-through: [Modern Tooling for Your Website using Amplify, Contentful, and Next.js](https://aws.amazon.com/blogs/mobile/)

-*TODO*: update URL once the blog is published

 ## Prerequisites

 1. An AWS account.
 If you don’t already have one follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) tutorial.